Valery Tsepkalo: High Tech Park

 In 2015 a conflict erupted between the government and the HTP administration when the authorities announced a 1% tax raise and tripled its contribution to the Social Security Fund.
-Tsepkalo warned the authorities of the brain drain danger and referred to data that even with reduced taxes a programmer from HTP pays three times the size of an average citizen.
+Tsepkalo warned the authorities of the brain drain danger and referred to data that even with reduced taxes a programmer from HTP paid three times the national average tax.
 The tax rates were locked until 2020 based on the agreement that the companies from HTP would benefit not only the IT industry but the Belarusian economics in general.
-Apart from the active defence of HTP residents and employees' interests, Tsepkalo on multiple occasions supported the detained IT entrepreneurs. in 2016 Tsepkalo voted for the exclusion of "illegal business practices" criminal rule from the Criminal Code of Belarus, except for "medical, associated with people's lives, and financial, associated with the production of counterfeit money, the construction of various financial pyramids".
-According to Tsepkalo, the rule was "a relic of the Soviet-era" that undermined Belarusian developers' position on foreign markets.
-In his opinion, for Apple it would be much more difficult to develop if Steve Jobs and Steve Wozniak were born in Belarus.
+Apart from the active defence of HTP residents and employees' interests, Tsepkalo supported detained IT entrepreneurs on multiple occasions.
+In 2016, he voted for the removal of an "illegal business practices" law from the Criminal Code of Belarus, saying that the rule was "a relic of the Soviet-era" that undermined Belarusian developers' position on foreign markets.
 Aliaksandr Kaniuk, who was the Prosecutor General then, declared that he was obliged to follow the letter of the law.

 On 2 March 2017, Tsepkalo was dismissed from the director's post at the HTP by presidential decree.
-The news came out of the blue for HTP employees.
+The news came without warning for HTP employees.
 According to Tsepkalo, his dismissal was in fact provoked by his active social position and a conflict with security officials.
-By early 2017 the software development industry annual turnover in Belarus reached $1 bln, such companies as Wargaming.net, Maps.me, Viber were among the HTP members.
-The industry growth in Belarus didn't yield to any other countries of Eastern Europe.
+By early 2017 the software development industry annual turnover in Belarus reached $1 billion, with such companies as Wargaming.net, Maps.me, Viber among the HTP membership.
 In comparison to Ukraine's outsource industry, the Belarusian market was growing 9% faster, while the tax burden was three times higher.
 The total share of Belarus on the global market reached several basis points.
 According to the media, Tsepkalo's dismissal had been grounded on his unwillingness to redirect the HTP companies towards the development of other Belarusian industries.
 Noting Tsepkalo's merits in the creation and development of the HTP, analysts paid attention to its weaknesses: selectivity of the HTP residents, prevalence of outsourcing developers, excessive bureaucratization, and officialism.

-After Tsepkalo left the HTP leadership, his successors tried to belittle his achievements, and sometimes to blacken the former director.
-In particular, new HTP director Vsevolod Yanchevski told in a media interview that Tsepkalo could have gone to prison even during his leadership of the HTP: charges of tax violations affected one of the companies, they were compensated and the case was closed.
+After Tsepkalo left the HTP leadership, he was criticised by his successors.
+The new HTP director Vsevolod Yanchevski said in a media interview that Tsepkalo could have gone to prison even during his leadership of the HTP: charges of tax violations affected one of the companies, they were compensated and the case was closed.